Kirkaiya/EventBridgeBindingGeneratorForDotNet/README.md

 ## Disclaimer

 I stopped editing the code as soon as it worked - so it's ugly, and has more opportunities for cleanup and improvement than one might expect from such a simple app.
 Yes, I reassign values to the same strings.
 Yes, I have the same code in multiple places that could be abstracted out.
+The entire thing is just a bunch of string concatenation.
+I know, I know.
 More importantly, **I only tested this on some five or six different schemas**.

 Also note that there is **no exception handling**.
 If there's an error, you'll see it ;-)